-- Firstly, the IRS is highly unlikely to miss out on the capture of lost tax revenue by putting a "safe harbor exemption" into the FATCA implementation rules.
+- Firstly, the IRS is highly unlikely to miss out on the capture of lost tax revenue by putting a Same Country Safe Harbor Exemption into the FATCA implementation rules.
 Tax evaders, after all, do not hide assessable earnings in accounts in the countries where they are resident taxpayers.
 The same is true of terrorism financiers, money-launderers, gun-runners or drug lords.
 They funnel their untaxed or illicit earnings into accounts in other jurisdictions.
-The FATCA "safe harbor exemption" is, therefore, of no use to them as a loophole to avoid detection. - Secondly, the cost to the financial sector of complying with FATCA, put in the range of \$US7-10b, will be materially mitigated by the FATCA "safe harbor exemption", depending upon what mechanism is established for claiming the exemption.
+The FATCA Same Country Safe Harbor Exemption is, therefore, of no use to them as a loophole to avoid detection. - Secondly, the cost to the financial sector of complying with FATCA, put in the range of \$US7-10b, will be materially mitigated by the FATCA Same Country Safe Harbor Exemption, depending upon what mechanism is established for claiming the exemption.
 Because of 1) the cost of implementing reporting regimes and 2) the penalties for compliance failures, the compliance frameworks being created by some foreign financial institutions includes the exclusion of some American customers for certain products.
-The FATCA "safe harbor exemption" will simplify the compliance exercise, lowering costs and lowering risks.
+The FATCA Same Country Safe Harbor Exemption will simplify the compliance exercise, lowering costs and lowering risks.
 Banks and brokerage houses currently refusing service to Americans will be very pleased to stop turning these customers away and Americans seeking financial products in their country of residency will be very pleased to see the supply of financial products and service providers restored. - Lastly, honest, law-abiding Americans holding normal savings and investment accounts in countries where they pay local taxes are not FATCA's target.
 The data collected through FATCA reporting will be far more useful to Treasury's efforts to identify and apprehend tax cheats when it is scrubbed of data that is useless and distracting to their efforts.
-The FATCA "safe harbor exemption" will do that by eliminating reporting on everyday financial accounts that are highly likely to be of no use to tax and law enforcement efforts.
+The FATCA Same Country Safe Harbor Exemption will do that by eliminating reporting on everyday financial accounts that are highly likely to be of no use to tax and law enforcement efforts.

-The FATCA Same Country Safe Harbor, also known as the FATCA "same country exemption", has the support of American Citizens Abroad, the Association of Americans Resident Overseas and the Federation of American Women's Clubs Overseas.
-It is endorsed by the IRS National Taxpayer Advocate and it has the support of both 2016 Democratic Party candidates for president of the United States.
+The FATCA Same Country Safe Harbor Exemption, also known as the FATCA "Same Country Exception", has the support of American Citizens Abroad, the Association of Americans Resident Overseas and the Federation of American Women's Clubs Overseas.
+It is endorsed by the IRS National Taxpayer Advocate and has the support of the House Americans Abroad Caucus.